-When a thin volume is operational, the storage management software displays one of the following states for the volume:

-- Optimal The thin volume is operating normally. - Full The preferred (physical) capacity of the thin volume is full, meaning that no more host write requests can be processed for this volume. - Over Threshold The preferred capacity of the thin volume is utilized at or beyond the specified Warning Threshold percentage.
-The storage management software assigns a Needs Attention condition for the storage array. - Failed The thin volume has failed and is no longer available for read or write operations.
+When a thin volume is operational, the storage management software shows one of the following states for the volume: Optimal - The thin volume is operating normally.
+Full - The preferred (physical) capacity of the thin volume is full, meaning that no more host write requests can be processed for this volume.
+Over Threshold - The preferred capacity of the thin volume is used at or beyond the specified Warning Threshold percentage.
 The storage management software assigns a Needs Attention condition for the storage array.

-Rollback

-Rollback operations are fully supported for thin volumes.
+Failed - The thin volume has failed and is no longer available for read or write operations.
+The storage management software assigns a Needs Attention condition for the storage array.
+Rollback Rollback operations are fully supported for thin volumes.
 A Rollback operation restores the logical content of a thin volume to match the selected snapshot image.
 There will be no change to the consumed capacity of the thin volume as a result of the rollback operation.

-SANshare Storage Partitioning Premium Feature

-SANshare Storage Partitioning lets hosts with different operating systems share access to a storage array.
+SANshare Storage SANshare Storage Partitioning lets hosts with different operating systems share Partitioning access to a storage array.
 Hosts with different operating systems that share access to a storage array are called heterogeneous hosts.

-A storage partition is a logical entity that consists of one or more storage array standard volumes that can be shared among hosts.
-To create a storage partition after the total storage capacity has been configured into Standard volumes, you must define a single host or collection of hosts (or host group) that will access the storage array.
+A storage partition is a logical entity that consists of one or more storage array volumes that can be shared among hosts.
+To create a storage partition after the total storage capacity has been configured into volumes, you must define a single host or a collection of hosts (or host group) that will access the storage array.
 Then you must define a mapping, which lets you specify the host group or the host that will have access to a particular volume in your storage array.
 Based on the premium feature key file purchased, the storage management software can support the maximum storage partitions shown in this table.

 Storage Array Maximum Number of Storage Partitions Supported

-E5400 controller-drive tray Up to 512
+CE5400 controller-drive tray Up to 512

-CE7900 controller tray Up to 512

-E2600 controller-drive tray Up to 128

-CE4900 controller-drive tray Up to 128
+CE2600 controller-drive tray Up to 128